zrhoffman/vscode-go/Go-modules-support-in-Visual-Studio-Code.md

 ### Why is code navigation and code completion slow when using Go modules?

-This is mostly due to the limitation of the tools that power these features.
+This is mostly due to the limitation of the tools that power these features which are `godef` and `gocode` respectively.
 The Go tools team at Google are working on improving them and also working on a [language server](https://godoc.org/golang.org/x/tools/cmd/gopls) which will be the long term solution for all language features.

 For slowness in code completion, log an issue in the [gocode repo](https://github.com/stamblerre/gocode).
 For slowness in code navigation, log an issue in the [godef repo](https://github.com/rogpeppe/godef) or if you chosen to `gogetdoc` in your settings, then log an issue in the [gogetdoc repo](https://github.com/zmb3/gogetdoc)

+Code navigation and code completion definitely works better when using the language server from Google.
+So, please give that a try.
+Check the previous question on this wiki to learn how to enable the language server.

 ### Auto import no longer happens on file save.
 Why?